AdobeDocs/media-analytics.en/help/reporting/dimensions/first-air-date.md

 >[!ENDSHADEBOX]

 The **First air date** dimension reports the date the content first aired on television.
 Use it to separate engagement on new releases from engagement on older content.
-In Adobe Analytics it is available through two approaches: a classification of the [Content (ID)](content.md) dimension, or an eVar populated using a processing rule.

 ## How this dimension is populated